Alderia modesta: Description

-A. modesta grows to a length of about 10 mm when fully expanded.
+Alderia. modesta grows to a length of about 10 mm when fully expanded.
 The foot is broader than the body, and the sides and upper surface, apart for the front third, are covered with cerata (finger-like outgrowths).
 In young individuals these are organised in up to seven rows, but in adults, the rows are no longer apparent.
 The anus is set on a papilla on the upper surface near the rear.
 The integument is translucent, and the branching gut and digestive gland can be seen through the cerata and the surface of the foot.
 The cerata are involved in respiration and pulsate regularly; this helps move the blood around the body, there being no heart in this genus.
 The general colour of this sea slug is pale fawn, blotched with brown, green and white.

 Distribution and habitat

 The range includes both sides of the North Atlantic; in Western Europe its range extends from Norway to France and in North America, from Newfoundland to New York State.
 It also occurs on the Pacific coast of North America from British Columbia to California and in northeastern Asia where it is present in Peter the Great Gulf and the Yellow Sea.
 Its habitat is tidal saltmarshes and estuaries.